adobe/brackets/CONTRIBUTING.md

 ## Contributing Code

+To get started editing the Brackets code, read [How to Hack on Brackets](https://github.com/adobe/brackets/wiki/How-to-Hack-on-Brackets).

 Before submitting any pull request, please make sure to:

 1. Discuss any major changes or questions beforehand in the [brackets-dev newsgroup](http://groups.google.com/group/brackets-dev).